What is type II diabetes?

 Type II Diabetes is a complex condition with several contributing factors, genetics included.

-Having certain genetic predispositions increases the individual’s risk of developing the disorder, however, it is not a guarantee that the person will inherit it.
+Certain genetic predispositions increase the individual's risk of developing the disorder; however, it is not a guarantee that the person will go on to develop that condition.

 This is because other factors play a role in its onset.

 Knowing your genetic makeup empowers you with information to reduce the risk of developing type II diabetes by altering the factors that are in your control.

 How to prevent the onset of type II diabetes?

 Research such as the Diabetes Prevention Program shows that you can do a lot to reduce your chances of developing type 2 diabetes.
 Here are some things you can change to lower your risk:

 - Lose weight and stay that way: Weight control is a crucial part of diabetes prevention.